gmc-code/PC-microbit-micropython/docs/lessons/Practice_tasks_2_Answers.rst

 ----

-2. Write code to repetitively scroll (quickly) each sport in the list ``['swimming', 'rowing', 'canoeing']`` using a for-loop, when the B button is pressed.
+2. Write code to repetitively scroll (quickly) each sport in the list ``['swimming', 'rowing', 'canoeing']`` using a for-loop, when the B-button is pressed.

 .. code-block:: python